Blendify/blender-manual/blender_docs/manual/modeling/modifiers/simulate/particle_instance.rst

    This option tries to make the underlying mesh object of the modifier deform its mesh shape in such a way as to try and match the path traveled by the particles/hair strands of the system associated with it.
-   For example, below is a screen shot showing the path of a single keyed particle as it travels its way through each of the different way points (1 to 4) (target particle systems), when it reaches way point 4 the particle dies and ends its journey.
+   For example, below is a screenshot showing the path of a single keyed particle as it travels its way through each of the different way points (1 to 4) (target particle systems), when it reaches way point 4 the particle dies and ends its journey.
 Rotation Axis